moka-guys/mokabed/LiveBedfiles/Pan5191_LogFile.md

 ## Pan5191
-This VCP1 BED file is based on Pan4398, 5UTR was included- no regions have been padded.
+This VCP1 Exomedepth readcount BED file is based on Pan4398, 5UTR was included- no regions have been padded.

+Additional regions were included in this BED file:
+Pan4291.bed- intronic variants relevant to Haematological genes Pan4290.bed- intronic variants for VCP1 regions Pan4292.bed- FH intronic variants padded by 5bp Pan4272.bed- intronic variants for CF
+Pan3608.bed- additional CNV regions

 # Run Mokabed
 Time Stamp:2023-10-10 10:41:41.354574